equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

 The signature for a given block comes in a chunk extension in the chunk right after the block's end (for the last block, in the final chunk); if the signature was placed at the beginning of the block, the injector would need to buffer the whole block in memory before sending the corresponding chunks.

-The signature string for each block covers the following values (separated by a null character):
+The signature string for each block covers the following values (separated by null characters):

   - The injection identifier (string).

     This helps avoid replay attacks where the attacker sends correctly signed but different blocks from a different injection (for the same or a different URI).

+  - The offset (decimal, no padding).

+    This helps detecting an attacker which replies to a range request with a range of the expected length, with correctly signed and ordered blocks, that however starts at the wrong offset.

   - A **chain hash** (binary) computed from the chain hash of the previous block and the data of the block itself: for the i-th block, `HASH[i]=SHA2-512(HASH[i-1] BLOCK[i])`, with `HASH[0]=SHA2-512(BLOCK[0])`.